pebreo/pebreo.github.io/endgame/partX-why.md

 Poverty, in its most severe form, restricts this exchange, forcing individuals to prioritize basic survival needs over the experiences that truly enrich life.
 A rich life, popular belief goes, transcends mere financial abundance; it encompasses the ability to participate fully in the economic and social spheres, engaging in activities that contribute to personal growth and fulfillment.
 Do we have to chooose?
 Why not both?

+todo: segway to vals framework - all needs met all the way up to planet of innovators

 ## Blending Social and Monetary Currency: A Richer Perspective
 TODO: add vals framework graphic and explain & rewrite below